jean-zay-users/jean-zay-doc/README.md

 - "Responsable sécurité informatique", this is someone that should be able to turn deny you access to Jean Zay, in case there is any issue with your account activity.
 He/She must be able to certify that you respect the IT charter in your host lab/institution.
+In CNRS labs, he/she is known as the CSSI (Chargé·e de la Sécurité des Systèmes Informatiques).
 - IP addresses to connect to Jean Zay.
 Make sure they are static IP addresses (e.g. not your IP address from you home).
 In most cases: your desktop in your lab will have a static IP address, but best confirm with your local IT